Rally faults Meta’s treatment of nontech workers during cutbacks

 Dozens of food service employees working at Facebook parent company Meta’s Seattle offices took to the streets Thursday to protest threatened layoffs and lackluster severance payments.

-Cooks and other workers employed by contractor Flagship Culinary Services who served employees at Meta’s South Lake Union buildings joined a national day of action highlighting what they describe as uncertainty, layoffs and planned wage cuts in the wake of massive layoffs at Meta.
+Cooks and other workers employed by contractor Flagship who served employees at Meta’s South Lake Union buildings joined a national day of action highlighting what they describe as uncertainty, layoffs and planned wage cuts in the wake of massive layoffs at Meta.

 Protesters gathered at 3 p.m. outside Meta’s offices at Eighth Avenue North and Thomas Street before marching to Denny Park, where they held a rally.